How do I get a Loudoun County library card?

 You may also consider making a purchase suggestion using the Suggest A Title service for items not in the library's catalog.

 Please let your branch know if you lose your card so we can prevent use of the card by someone else.
 Please come into the branch to get a free replacement card.

 How long before my card expires?

 As a Loudoun County resident, your Loudoun County Library Card has no expiration date.
 However, cards that have been inactive (i.e. no items checked out) for five years will be purged by the system.
-We also ask you to update your library account information every two years.
-In the meantime, if your address or phone number changes, please let us know so that your library account information can be kept up-to-date.
+The library also asks that you update your library account information every two years.
+In the meantime, if your address or phone number changes, please let library staff know so your account information can be kept up-to-date.

-If you do not live in Loudoun or a jurisdiction that participates in reciprocal borrowing, but have a Loudoun County Library Card because you work, go to school, or own property/business in Loudoun, your library card does expire every year.
-Please bring proof of eligibility (such as a work ID) to any one of our branches and our staff will renew the card for you.
+If you do not live in Loudoun or a jurisdiction that participates in reciprocal borrowing, but have a Loudoun County library card because you work, go to school, or own property/business in Loudoun, your library card does expire every year.
+Please bring proof of eligibility (such as a work ID) to any one of the branch locations and library staff will renew the card for you.

 May I use my Loudoun County library card in other area libraries?

-As a Loudoun County resident, you are eligible for library cards from any public libraries in the jurisdictions who participate in the regional reciprocal borrowing program.
+As a Loudoun County resident, you are eligible for library cards from any public libraries in the jurisdictions that participate in the regional reciprocal borrowing program.
 Please consult each individual library policy on how to obtain a library card from any one of the public libraries in the program.
-Please note that we do not share library patron information or catalog information with any other libraries in the reciprocal program; therefore, you will have to go through the library card application process required by the other library.
+Please note that LCPL does not share patron information or catalog information with any other libraries in the reciprocal program; therefore, you will have to go through the library card application process required by the other library.

-The Educator Card supports the library’s efforts to be a center for learning and reading in our community.
 The Educator Card offers expanded access to library resources to educators living and/or working in Loudoun County.
-This card is intended for professional use only, offers more privileges than a personal card, and should not be used in place of a personal library card.
+This card is intended for professional use only.
+It offers more privileges than a personal card and should not be used in place of a personal library card.

 - Borrow up to 50 items